ragibson/levy-stable-benchmarks/README.md

 ##### Why is the range of tested absolute tolerances different for CDF vs. PDF?

+This is an ad-hoc choice.
+It was assumed that absolute accuracies of 0.01 for the CDF and 0.0001 for the PDF are near the lower end of usefulness.

+It's worth noting that simply returning the normal distribution (with e.g. `norm.pdf(1, scale=sqrt(2))`) yields composite accuracies of ~20% and ~30% at this accuracy level for the PDF and CDF, respectively.

 ##### Where can I find the libraries tested?

 There are six methods tested here.
 See the links below and the code in [algorithms](algorithms).